 "Arthur Peel swaggering about" Elwes appears not to like Arthur too much.
 Possibly the son of Sir Robert Peel who is joined to the 1864 first edition of Wisden by the entry for November 18 which reads "Metropolitan Police established 1829."
 It was Robert Peel who was responsible for its founding.

-"Minnie Arranged to go to Ryde" Elwes had a number of relatives and connections living in Ryde and the Isle of Wght.
+"Minnie Arranged to go to Ryde" Elwes had a number of relatives and connections living in Ryde and the Isle of Wight.
 Who she was staying with is not known.

-At Wisden's again as was Tom Box cricketer.
+"Douglas Wisden's Tom Box there" Tom Box was a former cricketer.
+After the death of Wisden's father Wisden lived with Tom Box as a "pot boy" .
 How interesting it would be to know just what the "great cricket talk" was.

 At Wisden's again.
 Still playing catch up with his diary but it would seem if these diary entries are to be believed as if the most important thing he has to do in life is this diary/manuscript.